NikiforovAll/keycloak-authorization-services-dotnet/docs/configuration/configuration-authorization.md

 ```

 > [!IMPORTANT]
-> If you don't configure the default source `KeycloakException` exception will be thrown.
+> If you don't configure the default roles source `KeycloakException` exception will be thrown.

 Override default source with `KeycloakAuthorizationOptions.RolesResource`: